benjacoblee/tiny/README.md

 ## Installation Instructions

 ## Motivations
-- Learn how to set up the MEAN stack from scratch
+- Figure out how to set up a MEAN project from scratch
 - Learn how to use MongoDB with Mongoose
-- Learn back-end validation
+- Handle back-end validation
+- Familiarize with Redux and how to structure Redux store
-- Learn new technologies(bcrypt, jsonwebtoken, etc.)
+- Pick up new technologies(bcrypt, jsonwebtoken, etc.)
 - Learn how to deploy for production

 ## Unsolved Problems